 Other tests may be done if deemed necessary.

 Afterwards, your doctor will explain the findings and make recommendations to help maintain the health of your eyes.
 We will address any concerns and take time to answer questions.
-At EYE PHYSICIANS OF IDAHO we believe outstanding customer service and personalized care are an essential part of any eye exam.
+At Jensen Eye Associates, we believe outstanding customer service and personalized care are an essential part of any eye exam.

 Near Vision CK